-There is absolutely no question that in terms of heat output, briquettes are better value than logs.
+There is absolutely no question that in terms of heat output, briquettes are better value than traditional logs.

-If you do decide to burn logs instead of briquettes, be an informed buyer.
+Traditional logs: If you do decide to burn logs instead of briquettes, be an informed buyer.
 Here’s how!

 The firewood log supply market is largely unregulated and serviced by many small, often part-time suppliers.

 Most sellers have absolutely no idea of the moisture content or weight of their product, and care even less.
 So long as there is a market out there, they will supply.

 There is considerable inconsistency in product description: load size, weight, calorific value and cost per kilowatt hour are all important issues that the supplier and the customer need to know.

 When comparing prices between suppliers it is essential to compare like with like.
 However, due to many suppliers’ lack of clarity this is often impossible.

 WOODSURE and HETAS are the official bodies recognised by the Government to approve biomass solid fuel and bring clarity and consistency to the market place.

 “In 2011 HETAS launched an industry leading biomass fuel quality scheme covering logs, wood chip, pellets and briquettes.
 The scheme will enable the public to easily identify quality wood fuel suppliers, increasing customer confidence that there is a reliable supply chain for a safe fuel that will burn efficiently within their appliance.”